 Since the collimator jaws are close to the beam (e.g., the minimum collimator gap in 2012 was 2.1 mm, i.e. jaws were 1.05 mm apart from the circulating beam), the collimation system has also a critical role in the passive machine protection in case of beam failures that cannot be counteracted by active systems.
-Primary and secondary collimators in IR7 are the closest to the beam made of robust arbon-fibre composites (CFC)designed to withstand without significant permanent damage beam impacts for the worst failure cases such as impacts of a full injection batch of 288x1.15x1011 protons at 450 GeV and of up to 8x1.15x1011 protons at 7 TeV [22].
-However they contribute significantly to the machine impedance because of the low conductivity of the CFC determine the smallest gaps that can be used.
+Primary and secondary collimators in IR7 are the closest to the beam; their jaws are mainly made of robust Carbon-fibre Carbon composites (CFC), and are designed to withstand without significant permanent damage beam impacts for the worst failure cases such as impacts of a full injection batch of 288x1.15x1011 protons at 450 GeV and of up to 8x1.15x1011 protons at 7 TeV [22].
+However they contribute significantly to the machine impedance, critical in particular at top energy, because of the low conductivity of the CFC.
+Impedance constraints determine the smallest gaps that can be used in IR3 and IR7 and hence the minimum beta* in the experiment [3].
+Note that the few dump protection elements contribute to small fractions to the impedance budget.
 Other absorbers and tertiary collimators are positioned at larger gaps in units of the local beam size.
 They can be less robust than primary and secondary collimators because they are less exposed to beam losses.
-Thus, metal-based jaws can be used.
+Thus, metal-based jaws can be used which are more effective in absorbing particles.

-The initial collimator design has been improved by adding 2 beam position monitors (BPMs) on either extremity of each jaw [23] and 18 collimators (TCTP and TCSP) were already upgraded with this new design during LS1.
+The initial collimator design has been improved by adding 2 beam position monitors (BPMs) on either extremity of each jaw [23] and 18 collimators (16 TCTP and 2 TCSP) were already upgraded with this new design during LS1.
 This concept allows a fast collimator alignment as well as a constant monitoring of the beam orbit at the collimator as opposed to the BLM-based alignment that can only be performed during dedicated low-intensity commissioning fills.
 The BPM buttons will improve significantly the collimation performance in terms of operational flexibility and β* reach [3].
 The BPM-embedded design is considered as the baseline for future collimation upgrades and the BPM design is equally applicable to all collimators regardless of the jaw material.
 The concept has been tested extensively at the CERN SPS with a collimator prototype with BPMs [24, 25, 26].
 An example of a CFC jaw prototype with in-jaw BPMs is shown in Figure 4.